asreview/asreview/docs/source/API/cli.rst

 .. note::

     :program:`asreview algorithms` included models added via extensions.
-    See :doc:`../extensions/extension_development` for more information on extending ASReview with new models via extensions.
+    See :ref:`develop-extensions` for more information on extending ASReview with new models via extensions.